franpoz/SHERLOCK/README.md

 ## SHERLOCK PIPEline Workflow
 It is important to note that SHERLOCK PIPEline uses some csv files with TOIs, KOIs and EPIC IDs from the TESS, Kepler and K2 missions.
-Therefore in your first execution of the pipeline it might take longer because it will download the information.
+Therefore your first execution of the pipeline might take longer because it will download the information.

 ### Provisioning of light curve